 where $w_{f}=\beta^{*\top}\theta_{f}$ and $b_{f}=\beta^{*\top}\nu_{f}+\alpha^{*}$.
 This implies a linear correlation between the scalar capability $P_m$ and the compute $\log(C)$ for models within a specific family on a downstream task (see empirical validation in \cref{fig:linearity_agg_pc}).
 Since $\theta_{f}$ and $\nu_{f}$ are unknown a priori, we can fit these coefficients $w_{f}, b_{f}$ via linear regression from $\log(C)$ to $P$ using models from the specific family $f$.

 In the multi-model family case, variations in compute efficiency mean that FLOPs and capabilities are no longer log-linear across model families.
-However, we can map all of the models to a shared, FLOPs-based capability measure using a metric we call \textbf{$f$-equivalent FLOPs}.
-The core idea of the approach is to represent each model's capabilities by the following hypothetical: ``how many log-FLOPs ($\log(\bar C_{m,f})$) would it take for a model in a family $f$ to match a model $m$''.
-We call $\log(\bar C_{m,f})$ the $f$-equivalent FLOP for model $m$, as it represents the performance of model $m$ relative to models in the reference model family $f$.
+However, we can map all of the models to a shared, FLOPs-based capability measure of a specific family $f$.
+The core idea is to represent each model's capabilities by the following hypothetical: ``how many FLOPs ($\bar C_{m,f}$) would it take for a model in a family $f$ to match a model $m$''.
+We call $\bar C_{m,f}$ the \textbf{$f$-equivalent FLOPs} for model $m$, as it represents the performance of model $m$ relative to models in the reference model family $f$.
 This measure can be computed fairly easily as

 obtained from solving for $\log(C_{m})$ in \Cref{eq:compute-equivalent}.
-Throughout the remainder of this work, we apply this scalar transformation where we pick Llama-2 \citep{touvron2023llama2} as the reference family $f$, and so the x-axis of all of our plots can be interpreted as ``model capabilities, as measured in units of Llama-2 FLOPs''.
+Throughout the remainder of this work, we apply this scalar transformation where we pick Llama-2 \citep{touvron2023llama2} as the reference family $f$, and so the x-axis of all of our plots can be interpreted as ``model capabilities, as measured in units of Llama-2 FLOPs''. \fi